-Minorarc is a progressive metal, dark classical and electronic experimental music project by Australian producer / underground community founder Ivan Bullock.
+Minorarc is a progressive metal, dark classical and electronic experimental music project by Australian musician / underground community founder Ivan Bullock.
 A sonic exploration of despair and regret, built through piano, guitar, bass and synthesis.

 Several performances and four years on, an Involution EP was quietly released as a collection of new material and re-interpretations.
 Classical and orchestral rivers flowed through a metallic guitar wasteland of discontent and decline.